nychealth/coronavirus-data/trends/Readme.md

 # trends/

-This folder contains files with daily or weekly data shown across time.
+This folder contains files with daily, weekly, and monthly data shown across time.
 Note that these trend data are published by date of event, not by date of report.
 The Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of event and date of report.

 ## Files